m-manar-d/mt_queue_mgr/README.md

 - If you are already using NGINX reverse-proxy, you can check nginx/conf/first.conf and copy/edit what you need to your NGINX config file.
 - This was tested on Debian 12.

-### Finally, any suggestion or advise is welcome and appreciated :)
+### Finally, any suggestion or advice is welcome and appreciated :)